-☐ Conduct daily symptom checks for all persons entering the building or campus before or upon arrival (fever of 100°F or above, cough, shortness of breath or difficulty breathing, fatigue, so re throat, chills, headache, muscle or body aches, a new loss of taste or smell, congestion or run ıny nose, nausea, vomiting, or diarrhea).
+- Conduct daily symptom checks for all persons entering the building or campus before or upon arrival (fever of 100°F or above, cough, shortness of breath or difficulty breathing, fatigue, sore throat, chills, headache, muscle or body aches, a new loss of taste or smell, congestion or runny nose, nausea, vomiting, or diarrhea).
 Consult the CDC website for the most current list of COVID-19 symptoms.
 These checks can be done remotely or in person upon arrival.
-The screening must include asking if the person (adults and middle and high school-age students, and for younger students, ask the parent) has had contact with a person known to be infected t COVID-19 in the last 14 days.
-Quarantine (send home) everyone who came into close contact (within 6 feet for 15 minutes or more) with someone with confirmed COVID-19 within the pas st 14 days.
-They must maintain quarantine at home for 14 days, regardless of any interim test results. ☐ In addition, conduct visual wellness checks of all students, at least daily, and take students' temperature with a no-touch thermometer, if possible. ·

-□ Notify the COVID-19 School Compliance Task Force of any positive screening result and initiate the COVID-19 Exposure Management Plan.
+The screening must include asking if the person (adults and middle and high school-age students, and for younger students, ask the parent) has had contact with a person known to be infected COVID-19 in the last 14 days, and whether the individual is currently under isolation or quarantine orders.
+Quarantine (send home) everyone who came into close contact (within 6 feet for 15 minutes or more over a 24-hour period, regardless of whether a mask was worn) with someone with confirmed COVID-19 within the past 14 days.
+They must maintain quarantine at home for 10 days, regardless of any interim test results. - These screenings can be done in-person upon arrival at the site or remotely before arrival using a digital app or other verifiable approach. - A temperature check with a no-touch thermometer at entry is recommended as part of the screening, especially for visitors who may not be part of a systematic at-home screening process. - Notify the COVID-19 School Compliance Task Force of any positive screening result and initiate the COVID-19 Exposure Management Plan. - Require any sick staff or student to stay home for at least 10 days or until 24 hours after fever and symptoms resolve (without use of fever-reducing medications), whichever is longer. - A case is considered to be infectious from 2 days before their symptoms first appeared until the time they are no longer required to be isolated (i.e., no fever for at least 24 hours, without the use of medicine that reduces fevers AND other symptoms have improved AND at least 10 days have passed since symptoms first appeared). - Review and modify workplace leave policies to ensure that staff are not penalized when they stay home due to illness. - Students who screen positive are given a surgical mask and accompanied to a pre-selected isolation space where they can remain while a determination is made on exclusion and arrangements are made for their return home, where indicated.